Sharing Burp Projects without Secrets with Hackvertor

 This was done for a token that was valid for 24 hours and I was getting the token using a different method that was not a web API, so I did not need to do any automation.
 I mean, you could do automation, but I don't think it's worth it for something you need to do once a day for a few weeks.

 A lot of folks automatically update their tokens using Burp macros.
 There are many blog posts showing how to do this.
-It looks like it's possible to update a Hackvertor variable from an extension, but I have not dived into this.
+It looks like it's possible to update a Hackvertor variable from an extension, but I have not looked into this.

 See this discussion on Twitter about updating a custom Hackvertor tag from a Python script.
+Adding the gist from that Tweet here, too: https://gist.github.com/fransr/34a17f59c71d4d525c41284766a48ebe.